berenczeiricsi/image-classification-cnn/README.md

 applies a ReLU activation function, uses dropout to prevent overfitting, and finally maps the data to the desired output shape through another fully connected layer.

 ### Main Script
 In the `main.py`file the dataset is loaded once without and once with augmentation.
-Four sets are create with data loaders for all of them.
-A separate training set with augmentation is create only for training.
+Four sets are created with data loaders for all of them.
+A separate training set with augmentation is created only for training.
-For training, the `CrossEntropyLoss` function is used with the `AdamW` optimizer and with learning rate scheduler for adjusting the learning rate during training to optimize model convergence.
+For training and evaluation, the `CrossEntropyLoss` function is used with the `AdamW` optimizer and with learning rate scheduler for adjusting the learning rate during training to optimize model convergence.

-The model is trained for a number of epochs, an in each epoch the model is validated on the validation set.
+The model is trained for a number of epochs, and in each epoch the model is validated on the validation set.

-After the training finishes, a final evaluation is conducted on all sets to test the generalization of the model.
+After the training is finished, a final evaluation is conducted on all sets to test the generalization of the model.

 ### Example usage
-1. Add or download images to the `training_data` folder.
+1. Add or download images to a `training_data` folder.
 2. Open up a terminal and navigate to the project directory.
 Then run the following line:

 ```